lumirlumir/npm-clang-format-node/website/docs/get-started/introduction.md

 ### Formatting a Single Commit

-`git-clang-format` operates on staged changes.
+By default, `git-clang-format` formats changed lines in the working tree.
 The workflow is simple:

 1. Write and edit your files however you like (it's okay to be messy).
 1. Stage your changes using `git add`.